Green's Function Methods for Computing Supercurrents in Josephson Junctions: Tight-Binding Modeling of Josephson Junctions

 Reference~\cite{Kim2017} shows the relevance of TMDs as a material for superconducting leads in JJs.
 In addition to this specific example, there is a wide variety of materials that could be used as superconducting leads, but the relevant features are very system specific.
-Graphene in particular is a material that may not only act as a barrier material in the normal state, but it can also assume a superconducting state for an electrode material; superconductivity in graphene can be induced methods such as the proximity effect, metal decoration of monolayers, intercalating multilayer films \cite{Kotov2012}, and creating twisted multilayers \cite{Cao2018}.
+Graphene, for example, may not only act as a barrier material in the normal state, but it can also assume a superconducting state for an electrode material; superconductivity in graphene can be induced via methods such as the proximity effect, metal decoration of monolayers, intercalating multilayer films \cite{Kotov2012}, and creating twisted multilayers \cite{Cao2018}.
 To illustrate the tight-binding modeling methods here, we note a few different cases.
 For JJs with s-wave superconducting leads, Black-Schaffer and Doniach \cite{Black-Schaffer2008} report a tight-binding model for an experimentally feasible graphene-based SNS junction where the superconducting leads consist of heavily doped graphene layers attached to superconducting metal electrodes.
 They derive self-consistent equations for the on-site matrix elements of the superconducting order parameter.
-This approach has been extended by Linder {\it et al.} \cite{Linder_2009} to unconventional superconductivity with s- and d-wave symmetry with nearest-neighbor matrix elements of the order parameter.
-As a further example of tight-binding modeling of graphene-based systems is a JJ involving twisted graphene bilayers studied by Munoz {\it et al.} \cite{Munoz_2012}.
+This approach has been extended by Linder {\it et al.} \cite{Linder_2009} to unconventional superconductivity with s and d wave symmetries with nearest-neighbor matrix elements of the order parameter.
+Another example of tight-binding modeling of graphene-based systems is a JJ involving twisted graphene bilayers studied by Munoz {\it et al.} \cite{Munoz_2012}.
 As in Ref.~\cite{Black-Schaffer2008}, the matrix elements of the anomalous part of the Hamiltonian in Ref.~\cite{Munoz_2012} are obtained from self-consistent calculations of pairing correlation.
 A special methodological aspect is the computation of Green's functions using Chebyshev-Bogoliubov-de-Gennes method.
 Yet another class of superconducting graphene consists of intercalated graphene layers and metal-decorated graphene monolayers.
 Uchoa and Castro Neto studied this system using a different methodology \cite{Uchoa2007}.
-Their derivation of the matrix elements for the order parameter was based on a self-consistent calculation of the pairing correlation.
-However, in the interaction mechanism they also considered electron-phonon and electron-plasmon coupling.
+Their derivation of the matrix elements for the order parameter is based on a self-consistent calculation of the pairing correlation.
+However, in the interaction mechanism they also considered electron-phonon and electron-plasmon couplings.